MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/limits-tshoot-virtual-tables.md

 # [Salesforce (preview)](#tab/salesforce)

-- For Salesforce Connector limitations, go to [Salesforce connector reference](/connectors/salesforce/).
+- For Salesforce connector limitations, go to [Salesforce connector reference](/connectors/salesforce/).
 - Fields that are referencing other Salesforce objects are locked.

 ---